segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

   </tr>
   <tr>
    <td>Redemption failed</td>
-   <td>Triggered  when a redemption attempt fails, due to an issue with the voucher or customer.</td>
+   <td>Triggered  when a redemption attempt fails due to an issue with the voucher or customer.</td>
   </tr>
   <tr>
    <td>Redemption rollback succeeded</td>